-The concept of “the constraint” was introduced by Eli Goldratt in his bestselling 1984 novel The Goal.
+The concept of “the constraint”, also referred to as a “bottleneck” was introduced by Eli Goldratt in his bestselling 1984 novel The Goal.
 Dr. Goldratt proposed that every complex system, including manufacturing processes, consists of multiple linked activities, one of which acts as a constraint upon the entire system (i.e., the constraint is the “weakest link in the chain”).

-According to Dr. Goldratt, the constraint should be improved until it no longer limits production, at which point the next constraint should be identified and improved.
+According to Dr. Goldratt, the bottleneck should be improved until it no longer limits production, at which point the next bottleneck should be identified and improved.
 Over time, Dr. Goldratt developed these concepts into a sophisticated set of tools and methodologies known as the Theory of Constraints.

 A very common problem in manufacturing improvement programs is deciding where to focus resources.
 Should all equipment be improved?
 Where should the focus be?
 Breakdowns?
 Changeovers?
 Small stops?
 Quality?
 Similarly, a common question at manufacturing companies is where to measure OEE (Overall Equipment Effectiveness) on a production line.
 At the end of the line?
 At every step?
 At some steps?

 The answer to both sets of questions is the same – focus on and measure the constraint.
 The constraint is the fulcrum (i.e., point of leverage) for the entire process.
 Focusing improvement efforts on the constraint ensures optimal use of resources and is the fastest route to improved productivity and profitability.